 In France, we serve those before dinner with an aperitif.
 A preamble to dinner to come.
 Soft and tender and full of flavor.

-The scallions bring the two kinds of cheese together to enhance the flavor without overpowering it.
+The scallions combine the two kinds of cheese to enhance the flavor without overpowering it.

 Beat or whisk well after each egg is added.

 You can turn off the oven and let the gougeres cool off to lukewarm with the door open.

 The sharp white cheddar cheese can be replaced by shredded gruyere cheese.

 Shred the cheese all to the same size.
 Easier to melt evenly.

 You can omit the scallions if you wish.
 Or replace them with chives.
 Use a lot less, as they are much more pungent in flavor.

 What to serve with gougeres recipe

 We enjoyed them with Pomegranate Martinis.
 The sweetness of the martini balanced well against the cheese.
 A chilled glass of Chardonnay is perfect as well.